While You Are On 24-Month STEM OPT Extension

 General Information

+Once your application for the 24-Month STEM OPT is approved, USCIS will issue you a new EAD card.
 The 24-Month STEM OPT period represents a continuation of your current F-1 status.
-You must stop your employment when the end date on the EAD card is reached, but may remain in the US for a 60-day grace period.
-Some students may be eligible for an extension of OPT and F-1 status due to the Cap Gap Relief rules.
+You must stop your employment when the end date on the EAD card is reached, but may remain in the US for a 60-day grace period after the end date on your EAD card.

 24-Month STEM OPT Reporting: Ongoing Requirements